aerni/statamic-factory/README.md

 # Factory
-Factory provides an easy way to quickly whip up fake `collection entries` and `taxonomy terms` using [Faker](https://github.com/fzaninotto/Faker).
+Factory is a Statamic v3 addon that provides an easy way to quickly whip up fake `collection entries` and `taxonomy terms` using [Faker](https://github.com/fzaninotto/Faker).

 ## Installation
 Install the addon using Composer.